AlekUnderwater/VSoundPathDemo/README.md

 * Compare how actual path travelled by sound differs from paths, calculated with a constant speed of sound
 * Save animation frames from the simulation

+## Misc.
+Calculation of depth, speed of sound in water are based on [UCNLPhysics library](https://github.com/ucnl/UCNLPhysics)
+We appreciate stars!

 ## Application window
 ![Screenshot](/Pics/screen1.png)